ksindi/implements/README.rst

         def fly(self):
             pass

-The above would not throw the following errors:
+The above would now throw the following errors:

 .. code-block:: python